vitessio/website/content/en/docs/reference/vreplication/v2/movetables.md

 weight: 10
 ---
 ##### _Experimental_
 This documentation is for a new (v2) set of vtctld commands.
-See [RFC](https://github.com/vitessio/vitess/issues/7225) for more details.
+See the [RFC](https://github.com/vitessio/vitess/issues/7225) for more details.

 ## Command